 A boutique hostel with 22 beds across 7 rooms, come rest your head in a 400-year old building renovated and established by a traveller with Dalmatian roots.
 Whilst free wifi and linen are almost a given these days, it’s the creature comforts and personal touches that make this hostel feel like a home away from home.
 You’ll find 24 hour breakfast, musical instruments in the common room and hostel activities from other cultures such as a “green tea ceremony with wisdom singing bowl”.
 Natural light floods into the rooms which feature exposed rock from the original building and some roofs with murals reminiscent of the Vatican.
 Dorm rooms from around €52 per night in peak season.

 VISITING CROATIA?
-CHECK OUR OUR POST HOW TO SPEND 24 HOURS IN SPLIT
+YOU SHOULD READ HOW TO SPEND 24 HOURS IN SPLIT

 * Budget *